net-lisias-kspu/B9-PWings/README.md

 * Well, actually, I have no idea whether FAR config values are right either - I think they are, but beyound "huh, it flies" I'm not an authority on that
 * Mirroring is not working on procedural control surfaces for some weird reason (investigating that), so while asymmetric control surfaces are supported, they are not usable for anything but centered tails yet
 * Wings with inbuilt control surfaces won't be supported, same thing can be built out of a wing segment with a slightly smaller root/tip width compared to neighbours, Flat trailing edge type on that wing, and a control surface attached to it
-* Control surfaces cause FAR to drop NREs in some particular situations, I'm still investigating the reason
-* Symmetry for control surfaces is not entirely stable, except attachment not to work sometimes
+* Update FAR to the latest development version, otherwise parts can cause NREs on attachment and break their parent parts, making them permanently unavailable until you reload a craft

 ### Plans ###

 In no particular order:

-* Fixing symmetry and attachment issues with control surfaces
 * Fixing possibly bugged aerodynamic values calculation
 * Better tweakable UI and/or alternative input options
 * Adding more options for control surfaces